kyma-project/kyma/docs/04-operation-guides/operations/obsv-00-enable-configurable-logging.md

 To compare Kyma's classic logging setup with the extended functionality, see the [logging architecture document](../../05-technical-reference/00-architecture/obsv-02-architecture-logging.md).

 > **CAUTION:** To enable the telemetry component, you must change your Kyma installation; you can't do it on the fly.
-This is a beta feature, proceed with caution.
+This is an alpha feature, proceed with caution.

 ## Prerequisites